TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 and play around with it!

-NOTE: if you are using WLS, `heroku open` may not open automatically, but it should provide you a link to copy and paste into your browser.
+If you are using WSL, `heroku open` will not open automatically, but remember that link in step 4.7?
+If you already visited it out of excitement, just refresh the page, if you haven't copy/paste it now and have a look!
 If nothing shows up, come ask for help in [the Gitter chat room](https://gitter.im/TheOdinProject)

 ### Step 5: Let us know how it went!